-Azabu Gardens, designed to minimize environmental impact, is the first LEED-certified residential building (New construction category) for the East building, in Japan and Azabu Gardens West has subsequently achieved a LEED SILVER certification.
+Azabu Gardens, designed to minimize environmental impact, was the first LEED-certified residential building (New construction category) for the East building, in Japan and Azabu Gardens West has subsequently achieved a LEED SILVER certification.

 LEED (Leadership in Energy and Environmental Design) is an internationally recognized rating system for environmentally sustainable construction and is administered by the U.S. Green Building Council (USGBC).
 In addition, the project has received an “A” CASBEE rating which is the sustainable construction system in Japan and is considered 'Very Good'.

 The design of Azabu Gardens incorporates features that save energy, improve air quality and lessen the environmental impact of the construction and use of the building including: